-- Changes that impact several Chain Records: These changes may have the same causes than above, but they are more difficult to manage because they impact several Chain Records.
-This makes a big difference because, this time the chain changes are split on several updates and thus, are not atomic anymore.
+- Changes that impact several Chain Records: These changes may have the same causes as above, but they are more difficult to manage because they impact several Chain Records.
+This makes a big difference because, this time the chain changes are split into several updates and thus, are not atomic anymore.
 This may result in a loss of the chain integrity for a short while.
 For example, if a RIC is moved from Chain Record #2 to Chain Record #3, the chain provider may choose to send an update to remove the RIC from #3 and another to add it to #2.
 As the two updates are not received and treated atomically, the RIC will disappear from the chain when the first update is received and reappear thanks to the second update.
 Another option for the chain provider would be to add the RIC to #2 first and then remove it from #3.
 But in that case, we will observe a double RIC between the two updates.

 These changes may also impact the Prev and Next fields.
 In that case, the application may have to close some Chain Records, open new ones and rebuild the chain structure.

 Because of the non-atomic nature of some chain updates, whether you’ve chosen to open a chain dynamically or statically, your application may have to face the temporary situation of a corrupted chain.
 However, this should not happen often and is more likely when markets are closed.

-TREP and Elektron are highly efficient platforms that bring you excellent performance when consuming real-time financial data.
-The asynchronous and multithreaded nature of their APIs plays a role in these performance.
-They allow you to request a number of instruments in parallel and to get the results at a high throughput and with very low latency.
+The RRDS (Real-Time Distribution Servers) are highly efficient platforms that bring you excellent performance when consuming real-time financial data.
+The asynchronous and multithreaded nature of their APIs plays a role in this performance.
+They allow you to request a number of instruments in parallel and to get the results at high throughput and with very low latency.